matszpk/clgpustress/README.md

 THIS PROGRAM IS INFLUENCED BY PRIMEGRID GENEFER AND ALSO VERY SENSITIVE FOR ANY OVERCLOCKING, BUT MUCH BETTER LOADS GPU CORE.
 MOREOVER MUCH BETTER BURNS GRAPHICS CARD THAN FURMARK!

-THIS PROGRAM IS TESTED ONLY IN RADEON HD 7850 AND CAN BEHAVES INCORRECTLY ON OTHER GRAPHICS CARDS.
+THIS PROGRAM WAS TESTED ONLY IN RADEON HD 7850 AND CAN BEHAVES INCORRECTLY ON OTHER GRAPHICS CARDS.

 YOU ARE USING THIS SOFTWARE ONLY FOR OWN RISK!